 Related Content: Vinyl Siding Styles that Can Surely Boost Curb Appeal

 Previously, the public associated this style with upscale homes at a time when the planks were handmade.
-Beaded seam is a popular style choice among homeowners who are looking for strong, eye-catching shadow lines.
+The beaded seam is a popular style choice among homeowners who are looking for strong, eye-catching shadow lines.
 These lines, accented by the beads, look gorgeous on any home and will increase your curb appeal significantly.

 A Name You Can Trust